-Momentum is growing for Australian Para-ice hockey, with fans of the able-bodied version getting their first taste of the sport at the Canada vs. USA Ice Hockey Classic in Sydney recently.
+Momentum is growing for Australian Para-ice hockey, with fans of the able-bodied version getting their first taste of the sport at the 2018 Ice Hockey Classic in Sydney, NSW, recently.

 “The comments and messages of support from fans have been tremendously supportive, and there may have even been a few fan selfies too!”